json-api/json-api/_format/1.1/index.md

 support [extensions].
 This applies to both the `Content-Type` and `Accept` headers.

+> Note: A media type parameter is an extra piece of information that can accompany a media type.
+For example, in the header `Content-Type: text/html; charset="utf-8"`, the media type is `text/html` and `charset` is a parameter.

 ### <a href="#content-negotiation-clients" id="content-negotiation-clients" class="headerlink"></a> Client Responsibilities

 Clients that include the JSON API media type in their `Accept` header **MUST**